jerwallace/aws-robomaker-workshops/content/workshop/deploy.md

 12. RoboMaker uses AWS GreenGrass to deploy your robot bundles to your device.
 You must now configure RoboMaker's GreenGrass settings.
 You can leave the *AWS Grengrass group* and *AWS Greengrass prefix* settings as their default values.

-13. For *IAM role*, choose "HelloRobot-deployment-role".
+13. For *IAM role*, choose "robomaker-deployment-role".
 This role was created in exercise 1 of this worksop.
 This role is assumed by your robot application when it runs on your device and gives your device permission to access AWS services on your behalf.

 14. Click **Create**.